wp-plugins/nextgen-facebook/readme.txt

 NGFB Open Graph+ is fast and tuned for performance, and unlike most plugins, makes full use of all available caching techniques as well (persistent / non-persistent object and disk caching).

-NGFB Open Graph+ also includes and creates only the PHP library files and object classes it needs, thus having a much smaller footprint than most other full featured plugins.
+NGFB Open Graph+ also includes and creates only the PHP library files and object classes it needs, thus having a *much smaller footprint / size* than most other full featured plugins.

 = Clean Uninstall =